ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel (REQ24).
 This can be achieved, for instance, by using a transport profile of ACE.
 The join exchange MUST occur over that secure channel.
 The Client and the KDC MAY use that same secure channel to protect further pairwise communications that must be secured.

-The secure communication protocol is REQUIRED to establish the secure channel between Client and KDC by using the proof-of-possession key bound to the access token.
+The secure communication protocol is REQUIRED to establish the secure channel between the Client and the KDC by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.

 To join the group, the Client sends a CoAP POST request to the /ace-group/GROUPNAME endpoint at the KDC, where GROUPNAME is the group name of the group to join, formatted as specified in {{gid-post}}.
 This group name is the same as in the scope entry corresponding to that group, specified in the 'scope' parameter of the Authorization Request/Response, or it can be retrieved from it.
 Note that, in case of successful joining, the Client will receive the URI to retrieve individual keying material and to leave the group in the Location-Path option of the response.

-If the node is joining a group for the first time, and the KDC maintains the authentication credentials of the group members, the Client is REQUIRED to send its own authentication credential and proof-of-possession (PoP) evidence in the Join Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
+If the node is joining a group for the first time and the KDC maintains the authentication credentials of the group members, the Client is REQUIRED to send its own authentication credential and proof-of-possession (PoP) evidence in the Join Request (see the 'client_cred' and 'client_cred_verify' parameters in {{gid-post}}).
 The request is accepted only if both the authentication credential is provided and the PoP evidence is successfully verified.

 If a node re-joins a group as authorized by the same access token and using the same authentication credential, it can omit the authentication credential and the PoP evidence, or just the PoP evidence, from the Join Request.
 Then, the KDC will be able to retrieve the node's authentication credential associated with the access token for that group.
 If the authentication credential has been discarded, the KDC replies with 4.00 (Bad Request) error response, as specified in {{gid-post}}.
 If a node re-joins a group but wants to update its own authentication credential, it needs to include both its authentication credential and the PoP evidence in the Join Request like when it joined the group for the first time.